-Product Version: Tru64 UNIX Version 5.0 or higher
+Product Version: Tru64 UNIX Version 5.1A or higher

-This guide explains how to use commands and shells in Compaq Tru64 UNIX (formerly DIGITAL UNIX) Version 5.0 or higher and how to communicate with other network users.
+This guide explains how to use commands and shells in Compaq Tru64 UNIX Version 5.1A or higher and how to communicate with other network users.
 It also provides an introduction to file systems.

-© 1996, 1999 Compaq Computer Corporation
+© 2001 Compaq Computer Corporation

-COMPAQ, the Compaq logo, and the Digital logo are registered in the U.S. Patent and Trademark Office.
-Alpha, AlphaServer, NonStop, TruCluster, and Tru64 are trademarks of Compaq Computer Corporation.
+Compaq, the Compaq logo, AlphaPC, AlphaServer, NonStop and TruCluster Registered in the U.S. Patent and Trademark Office.
+Tru64 is a trademark of Compaq Information Technologies Group, L.P.

-Microsoft and Windows NT are registered trademarks of Microsoft Corporation.
-Intel, Pentium, and Intel Inside are registered trademarks of Intel Corporation.
-UNIX is a registered trademark and The Open Group is a trademark of The Open Group in the United States and other countries.
-Other product names mentioned herein may be the trademarks of their respective companies.
+Microsoft and Windows NT are registered trademarks of Microsoft Corporation in the United States and other countries.
+Intel, Pentium and Intel Inside are registered trademarks of Intel Corporation in the United States and other countries.
+UNIX is the trademark of The Open Group.